EliaBattiston/SafeStreets/Implementation/API/README.md

 ## Users data retrieval

 #### Limitations
-This API can be used only by users with Officer or Administrator access level
+This API can be used only by users with Administrator access level

 #### Endpoint and parameters
 ```